AdobeDocs/analytics-platform.en/help/use-cases/ga/report.md

 ![Contributing pages](../assets/contributing-pages.png)

 The cohort table allows you to see how long it typically takes for users to call the call center after having visited the website.
-The following example indicates that the average time for this example dataset is between 3 and 4 weeks.
+The following example indicates that the average time for this example dataset is between three to four weeks.

 ![Cohort](../assets/cohort.png)